 Most buildings with hot water systems have a tankless hot water heater, a hot water heater with a storage tank, a hot water booster tank, or an indirect-fired hot water heater.

 Plumbing describes different systems in a building.
 Plumbing can mean fixtures such as a sink or tub, the pipes that bring water to the fixtures, the pipes that drain the sewage from the fixtures, gas supply lines, underground sprinkler systems, and heating pipes.
-Heimer Engineering's Engineers check the plumbing for function, leaks, sufficiency of water supply, etc.
+Our Professional Engineers check the plumbing for function, leaks, sufficiency of water supply, etc.

 One of the biggest concerns of many building purchasers is leakage.
 Water dripping from a pipe is an obvious leak.
 Other types of leakage can be difficult to detect, since all that is visible is a dry stain on a ceiling or a piece of duct tape wrapped around a drain line.
-The Engineer inspects for both obvious leaks and difficult to detect leakage.
+The Professional Engineer Building Inspectors inspect for both obvious leaks and difficult to detect leakage.

 The roof keeps rain and other weather elements out of the building.
-Heimer Engineering's Engineers evaluate the general condition of the roof and estimates the remaining life expectancy of the roof.
+Our Professional Engineers evaluate the general condition of the roof and estimates the remaining life expectancy of the roof.
 Evidence of past or present roof leakage is also assessed.

 Most roofs are made of asphalt, slate, or clay tile.
 If a building has a pitched asphalt roof, the roof can be viewed from the ground.
-If the Engineer finds that a roof leaks, needs repairs, or will soon need replacement, an expense analysis of the needed repairs and replacement is provided.
+If the Professional Engineer Building Inspectors find that a roof leaks, needs repairs, or will soon need replacement, an expense analysis of the needed repairs and replacement is provided.

-If the building has a pitched roof and an accessible attic, Heimer Engineering examines for evidence of roof leakage or damage to the sheathing.
-The Heimer Engineering's Professional Engineers also checks for problems in the attic such as insufficient attic ventilation when the attic is accessible.
+If the building has a pitched roof and an accessible attic, We examine for evidence of roof leakage or damage to the sheathing.
+Our Professional Engineer Building Inspectors also checks for problems in the attic such as insufficient attic ventilation when the attic is accessible.

-Some inspectors advocate walking on pitched roofs.
-There are inspectors who lift asphalt shingles to determine how they were installed.
-While this may seem like a good way to check a roof, it can cause serious damage.
-The slates, cedar shingles, or terracotta tiles may suffer damage and cause the roof to leak.
+Some Home Inspectors advocate walking on pitched asphalt, slate, and terracotta tile roofs.
+There are Home Inspectors who lift asphalt roof shingles to determine how they were installed.
+This damages the roof.
+The slates, cedar shingles, or terracotta tiles suffer damage that can causes leakage.

-Most asphalt shingles are self-sealing.
-Lifting an asphalt shingle can damage the seal and make the roof susceptible to wind damage.
-There is also no way to examine the membrane under the shingles.
-Some roofing manufacturers will void a roof warranty if they determine the damage was caused by an inspector on the roof.
+Asphalt roof shingles are self-sealing.
+Lifting an asphalt roof shingle damages the seal.
+Roofing manufacturers will void a roof warranty if they determine damage was caused by an inspector on the roof.

-An experienced inspector can determine the condition of the roof by visual examination.
-If an inspector needs to walk on the roof or lift the shingles to examine it, you should ask yourself, Why can't this inspector determine the condition of the roof visually?
-Can't this inspector see that the shingles are old?
-Can't this inspector tell that the shingles are irregular?
+Our Professional Engineers determine the condition of the roof by visual examination.
+If an Home Inspector needs to walk on the roof or lift the shingles, you should ask; Why can't this Home Inspector determine the condition of the roof visually?
+Can't this Home Inspector see that the roof shingles are old?

 A modern building requires electricity to run many of its vital systems such as lighting, heating, hot water, and air conditioning.
 Because so much of today's equipment requires electric power, some existing buildings do not have enough circuits to support the demands of modern electrical usage.